usernametaken75/oci-finops/README.md

 ## Why This Exists

-This is an alternative to Autonomous Data Warehouse and Oracle Analytics Cloud that you might have seen here:
+This is an alternative to another OCI FinOps project that you might have seen here:

 https://blogs.oracle.com/futurestate/enhance-oci-cost-usage-analytics-using-oac